October 19, 2020

 BYU-Pathway Worldwide wanted to do something about that.
 The goal: to significantly increase completion rates, particularly among students in non-traditional circumstances.

-BYU-Pathway, in partnership with BYU-Idaho, evaluated their programs closely to improve outcomes for those students who are at higher risk of not completing a degree.
+BYU-Pathway, in partnership with BYU-Idaho and Ensign College, evaluated their programs closely to improve outcomes for those students who are at higher risk of not completing a degree.
 Instead of the traditional university degree model that begins with general education courses, BYU-Pathway began designing a degree structure that allows students to take courses in their desired field of study right from the start.
 The solution was the certificate-first approach.

 How it works

-BYU-Pathway’s certificate-first approach is an exciting change that is transforming higher education.
+BYU-Pathway’s certificate-first approach is making a big impact on higher education.
 Certificates are typically made up of just five courses and are a great way to develop immediate job skills and increase earning potential while laying the foundation for a degree.

 As students continue their education, additional certificates and an associate degree are added, “stacking” into a bachelor’s degree — so no credits are ever wasted!
 Because a certificate can be completed in one year or less, students can see the value of their education accelerate immediately as they develop job skills and lay the foundation for a degree.